blicht19/student-planner/docs/README.md

 ### Acceptance Criteria

-- Users can view a monthly calendar.
+- A view with a monthly calendar exists in the UI.
-- Icons displayed on days on the calendar indicate which days have classes, events, and due dates for agenda items.
+- The calendar UI displays icons to indicate that classes, events, or due dates for agenda items will occur on that day.
-- Users can click on a day on the calendar to bring up their hourly schedule and a list of agenda items due on that day.
+- Clicking on a day on the calendar brings up the hourly schedule and a list of agenda items due on that day.

 # Misuser Stories